dingram/mustache-php/README.md

 ## Capturing sections

 Taking an idea from Kohana, it is possible to update the data model in the current scope.
-A section that starts with `$` will capture its content and store it under the tag name in the current scope, overwriting any existing value.
+A section that starts with `$` will render its content and store it under the tag name in the current scope, overwriting any existing value.
 The entire section renders to an empty string.